basilesimon/mapping-the-news/README.md

 #Mapping the News

-Mapping the News is a BBC News Lab project
+Mapping the News is a BBC News Lab project.

 #To-do

-- Waiting for Jeremy's query and middle-layer JS
-- Set up template for D3 bubble chart
+- Setting up template for D3 bubble chart
+- Solve the linking issue between co-occurences
+- Add a circle for each label (including co-occurrences)
+- ???
+- EXPAND to more results

 ###Contact
 [@basilesimon](http://twitter.com/basilesimon)